dev-akhilesh/CineVerse/README.md

 - **Genre Filter**: Filter content by genre to find movies and TV shows that match your interests.

 ## Tech Stack

 - **React**: JavaScript library for building user interfaces.
+- **TypeScript**: Superset of JavaScript that adds static types.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **shadcn**: Used for additional component styling.
 - **React Router DOM**: For routing and navigation within the application.
 - **Axios**: For making HTTP requests to fetch data from APIs.
 - **React Icons**: For including icons in the application.
 - **TMDb API**: Provides movie and TV show data including details and images.

+## Prerequisites

+- Node.js
+- npm or yarn

 ## Installation
 To get started with CineVerse, follow these steps: